BillyGe00/Predicting-AF-among-ESUS-Patients/Project Documentation.md

 * ECHO raw data collection and the flowsheet data have some shared features.
 Please take advantage of both data by combining them.

 Other Key Notes
 * EPIC did a much better job in recording smoke data than CDW.
+Please refer to my 4-step smoke feature extraction approach in ESUS_AFIB_latest_data_20231213.ipynb.